 Growing up, I was never a big fan of potato salad.
 My mom’s was so-so, and always seemed to be swimming in pools of mayonnaise, which she loved.
-Her’s just had onion, celery, some parsley, and salt and pepper.
+Hers just had onion, celery, some parsley, and salt and pepper.
 And pools of mayonnaise!
-Really, the potato salads I grew up with were never that elaborately made, no matter who made it.
-Maybe some have bacon in them, with or without celery and onion, etc. Then there is the “German potato salad”, which is similar, but with more of a vinaigrette dressing instead of mayo, and sometimes served hot.
+Really, none of the potato salads I grew up with were ever elaborately made, no matter who made it.
+Maybe some have bacon or hard-boiled egg in them, with or without celery and onion, etc. Then there is the “German potato salad”, which is similar, but with more of a vinaigrette dressing instead of mayo, and sometimes served hot.
 I guess the store bought type I like best is red-skin potato salad, which often includes some sour cream with mayo.
 I buy it occasionally, but “doctor it up” with some additional herbs and other seasonings.

 The first time I was ever “wowed” by potato salad was on a Christmas Eve I spent with my husband and his family in Czech Republic.
 My mother-in-law’s potato salad had lots more ingredients that made it special.
 More vegetables and other goodies!
 Though I never received her recipe, I have found one that I’ve adapted slightly that my husband likes even more.
 It is NOT a quick and easy recipe to make, but it is amazing!
 It includes almost 20 ingredients.
 Some may seem like odd combinations, but believe me, they complement each other wonderfully.
 I have included several tips in the recipe instructions that can help quicken preparation and limit the number of bowls and pans used.